tinymce/tinymce/modules/persona/README.md

 # Description

-`default-avatar` is a utility library for generating default user avatars as SVG data URLs.
+`persona` is a utility library for generating default user avatars as SVG data URLs.
 It creates colorful circular avatars with the first character of a user's name, using a consistent color scheme based on the user's ID.

 # Features